Mario-F/hetzner-dyndns/README.md

 There is also a docker image available: `docker run --rm -it ghcr.io/mario-f/hetzner-dyndns:latest myip`

+### IPv6 (Experimental)

+IPv6 support can activated with `--version ipv6`, with flag set all commands will work with IPv6.

+Due the lack of testing possibilities this mode is considered experimental at this moment!

 ## Development / Debugging

 There a serveral ways to easy start development and using live debugging provided by [delve](https://github.com/go-delve/delve)